HTTP API of the FlowFuse platform

 Permissions are defined in forge/routes/auth/permissions.js.

-Each permission specifies the role a user must have in order to have that permission.
+Each permission specifies the role a user must have to have that permission.

 If a route requires a particular permission, it can use app.needsPermission to generate a preHandler function that will ensure any requesting user has that permission.